lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### min_refresh_interval

-> Only available in Grafana v6.7+.
+> Only available in ThingSPIN v6.7+.

 This will restrict users to set the refresh interval of a dashboard lower than given interval.
 Per default this is 5 seconds.
 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.